$R_K$ and $R_{K^*}$ in an Aligned 2HDM with Right-Handed Neutrinos: Introduction

-The paper is organised as follows.
-In section 2 we introduce the main features of our A2HDM focusing on the neutrino sector and its interplay with the Higgs structures.
-(Here, we also briefly review some particular realisations of low scale seesaw models for generating light neutrino masses.)
-In section 3 we discuss the most relevant constraints from flavour physics that affect our A2HDM parameter space.
-The calculation of the A2HDM contributions to $b \to s \ell^+ \ell^-$ transitions mediated by charged Higgs bosons and right-handed neutrinos is given in section 4.
-Our numerical results are presented in section 5.
-Finally, our conclusions and remarks are given in section 6.
+The paper is organized as follows.
+In Sec.
+II we introduce the main features of our A2HDM focusing on the neutrino sector and its interplay with the Higgs structures.
+(Here, we also briefly review some particular realizations of low-scale seesaw models for generating light neutrino masses.)
+In Sec.
+III we discuss the most relevant constraints from flavor physics that affect our A2HDM parameter space.
+The calculation of the A2HDM contributions to $b \to s \ell^+ \ell^-$ transitions mediated by charged Higgs bosons and right-handed neutrinos is given in Sec.
+IV.
+Our numerical results are presented in Sec.
+V. Finally, our conclusions and remarks are given in Sec.
+VI.